sweirich/challenge/debruijn/debruijn2.md

 ## Type-indexed substitutions

 The AST for expressions that we developed in the last part is not type-indexed.
-It can represent nonsensical STLC terms.
-In this section we'll add type parameters to the datatype definition so that it can only represent well typed terms.
+It can represent nonsensical STLC terms that might trigger an error if we tried to evaluation them.
+In this section, we'll add type parameters to the datatype definition so that it can only represent well typed terms.

 We will also add type parameters to the substitution operation (and reified substitutions) to make sure that as we work with well-typed terms, substitutions stay well-typed.

-Note that we won't change the actual code in either the Subst or Simple modules.
+Note that we won't change the actual code that we developed in  the [Subst](src/Subst.hs) and [Simple](src/Simple.hs) modules.
 The implementation of substitution will be exactly the same as before.
 All of the action will be in the types.

 In other words, our goal will be to fill in the `???` in the types below to make the types more informative in the [Subst](src/Subst.hs) module (which gives us a general purpose infrastructure for substitution):